erikaangela/hackerNews-app/README.md

 # The Hacker News App

-A clone of [HackerNews.com](https://thehackernews.com/) using the [News API](https://newsapi.org/).
+A mockup of [HackerNews.com](https://thehackernews.com/) using the [News API](https://newsapi.org/).
 Includes a main news feed featuring top headlines for "technology", a "Popular This Week" section, and a search functionality.

 ### Project Goals